It4innovations/HyperLoom/doc/source/client-py.rst

 Dynamic slice & get
 -------------------

-Loom scheduler recognizes two special tasks that dynamically modify the plan -- **dynamic slice** and **dynamic get**.
+HyperLoom scheduler recognizes two special tasks that dynamically modify the plan -- **dynamic slice** and **dynamic get**.
 They dynamically create new tasks according the length of a data object and the current number of workers and their resources.
 The goal is to obtain an optimal number of tasks to utilize the